 The programme includes general, intermediate specialisation, minor, language and elective studies as well as a Bachelor's thesis at the end of the studies.

-After completing your Bachelor's degree in the software and systems engineering, you can continue your studies directly in the Master's programmes at LUT in the field of software engineering: Digital Systems and Service Development, Software Engineering and Digital Transformation or Software Product Management and Business.
+After completing your Bachelor's degree in the software and systems engineering, you can continue your studies in the Master's programmes at LUT in the field of software engineering: Digital Systems and Service Development, Software Engineering and Digital Transformation or Software Product Management and Business.

 There are many reasons why software engineering is so popular, such as good job security, high starting salaries, and diverse job opportunities across industries.